pavelmc/amake/README.md

 * May/2018: Switch to full arduino CLI support, now we can compile/upload via CLI EVERY board you have supported in your Arduino IDE environment; thanks to Don Haig for asking support for a non native arduino board, that request push me to give some love to this project again.
 * Sep/2017: Bug fix, arduino files with multiple dots in name (like raduino_v1.22.ino) get mangled and the scripts fails, fixed now via a "rev" trick in the shell.
 * Feb/2017: Ease the work with multiple .ino files.
-You need to make a "amake clean" and then a compilation against the main arduino file, from that point you can compile any .ino file in your editor.
-(The "amake clean" command reset this behavior, so if you renamed the main arduino file, just make a "clean" and then compile the main file to set it)
+You need to make a "amake -c" and then a compilation against the main arduino file, from that point you can compile any .ino file in your editor.
+(The "amake -c" command reset this behavior, so if you renamed the main arduino file, just make a "clean" and then compile the main file to set it)
 * Feb/2017: Make the IDE version configurable and advice the users to do so, as this do impact in code (and firmware) optimizations, and some more little improvements
 * Feb/2017: Auto detection of the serial port; for now just USB-Serial adapters based on the CH340/341 chips.